Academic Information and Policies

-- *Receive passing grades in fewer than three regular semester courses; or
+- *Receive passing grades in fewer than three (3.0) regular semester course credits for a second time during their academic career, or

-- *Receive passing grades in fewer than three regular semester courses; or
+- *Receive passing grades in fewer than three (3.0) regular semester course credits, or

 - Have a cumulative grade point average of less than 1.9.

-- *Receive passing grades in fewer than three regular semester courses; or
+- *Receive passing grades in fewer than three (3.0) regular semester course credits; or

 - Have a cumulative grade point average of less than 2.0.